omnibor/site/content/_index.md

 {{< home/section title="Why?" >}}
+By creating a unique, immutable, verifiable identifier (the [GitBOMId](/glossary/GitBOMId)) for each piece of software, GitBOM:
+- enables any software artifact to be definitively linked to any metadata (SBOM, License, Support Info, etc.)
+- solves component naming challenges which plague SBOM adoption

 By correlating every piece of software to a verifiable, complete, and concise artifact tree, GitBOM enables:

-- Run-time detection of potential vulnerabilities in executables/containers by scanning a "fingerprint" rather than the contents.
+- Run-time detection of potential vulnerabilities in executables/containers by scanning a "fingerprint" rather than the contents
 - Identifying license obligations across both open source and commercial software
 - More reliable attestation
-- Post exploit forensics
+- Post-exploit forensics

 <!-- There are many many many use cases that could use GitBOMs.
 An incomplete list would include: